Introduction

 Here is a portion of the JavaScript code: (by default it is included!)

-Note: You can find more information about tsParticles on his Github Repository
+Note: You can find more information about tsParticles on this Github Repository

 CSS Modification: